 It will be interesting to see folks testing this release in their labs while they re-enable hyper-threading.
 Would love to see some community charts, and graphs that show the before and after.

 In addition to the core scheduling update, another new security update that caught my interest was memfd_secret().
 I’ll be watching this one closely and wanting to hear from the community on their experience.

 Attacks against Linux and other operating systems often target memory as a primary attack surface to exploit.
 With the new kernel, there is a capability known as memfd_secret () that will enable an application running on a Linux system to create a memory range that is inaccessible to anyone else, including the kernel.

 Once released, you can download the 5.14 kernel and apply it to your test servers manually.
 Most Linux vendors will include the updated kernel in their next release.
 I will likely wait for it to be included in my distro of choice.

 While Linux 5.14 will be out soon, it often takes time until it is adopted inside of enterprise releases.
 McGrath said that Linux 5.14 will first appear in Red Hat’s Fedora community Linux distribution and will be a part of the future Red Hat Enterprise Linux 9 release.
 Gerald Pfeifer, CTO for enterprise Linux vendor SUSE, told TechCrunch that his company’s openSUSE Tumbleweed community release will likely include the Linux 5.14 kernel within “days” of the official release.
 On the enterprise side, he noted that SUSE Linux Enterprise 15 SP4, due next spring, is scheduled to come with the 5.14 kernel.

 What has you excited about the Linux 5.14 kernel?
-Is this something you will download and test right away or will you wait for your favorite distro to include it.
-Let me know on Twitter and thanks for reading.
+Is this something you will download and test right away, or will you wait for your favourite distro to include it?
+Please let me know on Twitter, and thanks for reading.